Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

 ################################################################
 ####################Reseek-sens#################################

-search_params=_exh # The reseek sensitive does not work properly!!! sh_path=./tmp/jobs/rs_split_ag_split${search_params}_plus_seq_commands.sh db_size=128502  ## Strangely, Reseek used the db_size of 10,000.
-rm -f ${sh_path}
+search_params=_exh # The reseek sensitive does not work properly if query and target alignments are needed in the output table !!! sh_path=./tmp/jobs/rs_split_ag_split${search_params}_plus_seq_commands.sh db_size=128502  ## Strangely, Reseek used the db_size of 10,000. rm -f ${sh_path}